xeluxee/competitest.nvim/README.md

 - Of course single file naming can be configured: see `testcases_single_file_format` in [configuration](#configuration)
 - Testcases file can be put in the same folder of the source code file, but you can customize its path (see `testcases_directory` in [configuration](#configuration))

-Anyway you can forget about these rules if you use `:CompetiTestAdd` and `:CompetiTestEdit`, that handle these things for you.
+Anyway you can forget about these rules if you use `:CompetiTest add_testcase` and `:CompetiTest edit_testcase`, that handle these things for you.

 When launching the following commands make sure the focused buffer is the one containing the source code file.

 ### Add or Edit a testcase
-Launch `:CompetiTestAdd` to add a new testcase.\
+Launch `:CompetiTest add_testcase` to add a new testcase.\
-Launch `:CompetiTestEdit` to edit an existing testcase.
-If you want to specify testcase number directly in the command line you can use `:CompetiTestEdit x`, where `x` is a number representing the testcase you want to edit.
+Launch `:CompetiTest edit_testcase` to edit an existing testcase.
+If you want to specify testcase number directly in the command line you can use `:CompetiTest edit_testcase x`, where `x` is a number representing the testcase you want to edit.

 To jump between input and output windows press either `<C-h>`, `<C-l>`, or `<C-i>`.
 To save and close testcase editor press `<C-s>` or `:wq`.

 Of course these keybindings can be customized: see `editor_ui` ➤ `normal_mode_mappings` and `editor_ui` ➤ `insert_mode_mappings` in [configuration](#configuration)

 ### Remove a testcase
-Launch `:CompetiTestDelete`.
-If you want to specify testcase number directly in the command line you can use `:CompetiTestDelete x`, where `x` is a number representing the testcase you want to remove.
+Launch `:CompetiTest delete_testcase`.
+If you want to specify testcase number directly in the command line you can use `:CompetiTest delete_testcase x`, where `x` is a number representing the testcase you want to remove.

 ### Convert testcases
 Testcases can be stored in multiple text files or in a single [msgpack](https://msgpack.org/) encoded file.\
-Launch `:CompetiTestConvert` to change testcases storage method: you can convert a single file into multiple files or vice versa.
+Launch `:CompetiTest convert` to change testcases storage method: you can convert a single file into multiple files or vice versa.
 One of the following arguments is needed:
 - `singlefile_to_files`: convert a single file into multiple text files
 - `files_to_singlefile`: convert multiple text files into a single file